 Some manufacturers use artificial fragrances because they are cheaper than natural perfumes.
 The problem with artificial fragrances is that many synthetic chemicals used to create the fragrances are derived from petrochemicals (petroleum-based chemicals) and can harm human health.

 Therefore, if you read the word "fragrance" on a product label, avoid it.

 Choose companies that pack their products in glass or cosmetic-grade metal containers.
 Unlike plastic and other highly processed materials used for packaging, glass or cosmetic grade metal containers are recyclable, won't leach toxins into the product and have a lower impact on the environment.

 4. Check the company's philosophy

 Read about the company's philosophy and values.
-It is important to check the company's website to see if they test on animals or use ingredients sourced from unethical practices.
-As a consumer, you have the power to purchase from companies that carry a vision you personally support, rather than what's the cheapest item on the shelf.
+It is essential to check the company's website to see if they test on animals or use ingredients sourced from unethical practices.
+As a consumer, you can purchase from companies that carry a vision you personally support rather than the cheapest item on the shelf.

 5. Choose 100% natural and organic skincare products

 Organic elements are grown without fertilisers and pesticides, which is healthier and safer for our bodies and the environment.
 Logically, it should be the only thing we should use on our skin.
 Unlike mainstream products, many natural and organic personal care items don't hide behind any fillers or extra promises.
-Natural and organic personal care should complement your bodies natural rhythm, and aid to your issues in a much more direct and potent way, instead of getting blocked or sidetracked by unnatural fillers that shouldn't get close to the human body.
+Natural and organic personal care should complement your body's natural rhythm and aid your issues in a much more direct and potent way instead of getting blocked or sidetracked by unnatural fillers that shouldn't get close to the human body.